• Skip to primary navigation

 Instant Pot Brunswsick Stew Recipe

-What is Brunswick stew?
+What Is Brunswick stew?

 If you've never heard of Brunswick stew before, let's cover a few basics to get your familiar with this comforting dish.
 This stew is a Southern dish made with beans, vegetables and meat cooked in a tomato base.
 The stew is usually finished with barbecue sauce and has a touch of cayenne pepper or chili to give it a rich flavor and sweetness.
 It's a great recipe for using up leftover meat (often from a roast) and vegetables, as well as some ingredients in your pantry.